aaronkiss/Full-Stack-Web-Development/A-little-Trick-a-day.md

-### I will try my best to write some note in English.
+### I will try my best to write some notes in English.

 ## VS Code Tricks
 ### quick to write code: